Rei Tachikawa

-Rei Tachikawa (Japanese: 立川玲; born 18 January 1998) is a Japanese professional footballer who plays as a central midfielder for Indian Super League club Jamshedpur.
+Rei Tachikawa (Japanese: 立川玲; born 18 January 1998) is a Japanese professional footballer who plays as a midfielder for Thai League 1 club PT Prachuap.

 He started his career at Osaka Uni H&SS in his native Japan and then went on to play for European clubs like FC Perafita, Felgueiras 1932, and Santa Lucia.

 Club career

 Jamshedpur

-On 24 June 2023, Jamshedpur announced that Tachikawa had joined the Indian Super League club on a one-year deal.
+On 24 June 2023, Indian Super League club Jamshedpur announced the signing of Tachikawa on a one-year deal.

-On 26 June 2024, Jamshedpur Fc announced that Tachikawa had extended the contract with the club on a new two-year deal.
+On 26 June 2024, he extended his contract with the club until 2026.